grokit/dcore/README.md

     ./             : library scripts; imported from application.
 This is a sort of 'core-lib'.
     ./shell_ext    : small utilities (all contained in a file) invokable from the command-line.
     ./system_setup : scripts that make system-wide changes to setup the productivity scripts.
+    ./apps         : complete applications that can depend on any dcore infrastructure (except from _shell_ext).

 ## Rules